yyx990803/semi/README.md

 There's also [Semi for SublimeText3](https://github.com/yyx990803/semi-sublime)!

+## It doesn't work!

+If it doesn't seem to do anything, it's most likely because your code contains syntax errors.

 ## Special Cases

 Semi will automatically convert between the following two cases (also for newlines that start with `[`, `+`, `-` or a regex literal):